Azure-Samples/active-directory-dotnet-graphapi-console/README.md

 15.You will need to update the program.cs of this Application project with the updated values.
 From Visual Studio, open the project and program.cs file, find and update the string values of "clientId" and "clientSecret" with the Client ID and key values from Azure management portal.
 Update your tenant name for the authString value (e.g. contoso.onMicrosoft.com).

-16. Return to the Azure Management Portal, and add a 2nd app.
+16.Return to the Azure Management Portal, and add a 2nd app.
 Select "configure" from the top tab - under "permissions to other applications" select the DelegatedPermissions:1 drop down menu for the Graph (Windows Azure Active Directory), and select "Access Your organization's directory".

-17. Copy the Client ID value - this will be used to configure program.cs next - save the Application configuration.
+17.Copy the Client ID value - this will be used to configure program.cs next - save the Application configuration.

-18. Open the program.cs file, and find the "redirectUri" string value, and replace it with "http://localhost", replace the "clientIdForUserAuthn" with the client ID value from the previous step.
+18.Open the program.cs file, and find the "redirectUri" string value, and replace it with "http://localhost", replace the "clientIdForUserAuthn" with the client ID value from the previous step.

-19. Build and run your application - you will need to authenticate with valid admininistrator credentials for your company when you run the application (required for the Create/Update/delete operations).
+19.Build and run your application - you will need to authenticate with valid admininistrator credentials for your company when you run the application (required for the Create/Update/delete operations).